dwaynet87/CRNA_prediction_Canada/README.md

-## Project Title: Development and validation of a machine learning prediction model for cost-related medication nonadherence in Canada:a cross-sectional analysis of national survey data.
+## Project Title: Development and validation of a machine learning prediction model for cost-related medication nonadherence in Canada: a cross-sectional analysis of national survey data.

 ## Description
-This repository contains the analytic code and trained prediction model for the study:Tucker DR, Dodani D, De Vera MA.
+This repository contains the analytic code and trained prediction models for the study:Tucker DR, Thomas M, Dodani D, Law M, De Vera MA.
 Development and validation of a machine learning prediction model for cost-related medication nonadherence in Canada: a cross-sectional analysis of national survey data.

-The goal of the study was to develop and internally validate machine learning models to estimate the probability of cost-related medication nonadherence (CRNA) among Canadians using data from the Canadian Community Health Survey (CCHS).
+The goal of the study was to identify predictors of cost-related medication nonadherence (CRNA), and develop and internally validate machine learning models to estimate the probability of CRNA among Canadians using data from the Canadian Community Health Survey (CCHS).

 ## Data source